AvansICT/ICT1.3-2D-Graphics-Secure-Communication-SecureBackend-CodeSnippets/04_remotegit_cloud/readme.md

-# ICT1.3 - 2D Graphics & Secure Communication - Secure Backend - Code Snippets
-This repository contains publicly available code snippets & scripts.

-## Aure ARM script - Create a free Azure App Service & Azure SQL database in a single deployment 🐱‍🏍
+# Aure ARM script - Create a free Azure App Service & Azure SQL database in a single deployment 🐱‍🏍
 You can deploy [this script](./azure/azure_arm_free_app_and_database.json) directly using the Azure Portal:
 1. Navigate to: [Deploy a custom template](https://portal.azure.com/#create/Microsoft.Template)
 2. Load file or 'Build your own' and copy paste